osnas/epidose/README.md

 	psk="The password of your WiFi network"
 }
 ```
+The RaspberryPi will get an IP from the DHCP of your network.

+* To have the changes written corectly, before the umount of the directories "rootfs" and "boot" type "sync" in a command line.

 * Move the microSD card from your workstation to the Raspberry-Pi and start the device

-Then execute the following steps after obtaining an SSH connection
-to your Raspberry-Pi.

-* [Automate the authentication process](https://www.tecmint.com/ssh-passwordless-login-using-ssh-keygen-in-5-easy-steps/) to connect to your device.
 To find the device's IP address, check your router's or access point's logs.

+After obtaining an SSH connection, execute the following steps to your Raspberry-Pi:

+* It is required to [Automate the authentication process](https://www.tecmint.com/ssh-passwordless-login-using-ssh-keygen-in-5-easy-steps/) to connect to your device.
+The following Ansible scripts need that functionality.

 * Install the following packages on your Raspberry-Pi device.
 ```bash